pgillet/spark-article/07-client-vs-cluster-mode.md

 In _client mode_, the `spark-submit` command is directly passed with its arguments to the Spark container in the driver pod.
 With the `deploy-mode` option set to `client`, the driver is launched directly within the `spark-submit` process which acts as a client to the cluster.
-The driver pod must be created using the data in [spark-driver-pod.yaml](../spark_client/kubernetes/k8s/spark-native/spark-driver-pod.yaml).
 The input and output of the application are attached to the logs from the pod.

 ![k8s client mode](./images/k8s-client-mode.png)

 # Who Does What?

 With "native" Spark, we will execute Spark applications in client mode, so as not to depend on a local Spark distribution.
+Specifically, the user creates a driver pod resource with `kubectl`, and the driver pod will then run `spark-submit` in client mode internally to run the driver program.

 With Spark Operator, a `SparkApplication` should set `.spec.deployMode` to `cluster`, as `client` is not currently implemented.
-The driver pod will then run `spark-submit` in client mode internally to run the driver program.
-The operator's controller thus embeds a Spark distribution which plays the role of Spark scheduler, but it is globally transparent for the end user.
+Behind the scenes, the behavior is exactly the same as with native Spark: the operator's controller thus embeds a Spark distribution which plays the role of Spark scheduler; driver pods are spawned from the controller... and then run `spark-submit` in client mode internally to run the driver program.
+But this is globally transparent for the end user.

 ![k8s client mode](./images/spark-operator-architecture-diagram.png)